robmoore/match-maker/README.md

 		curl -X POST https://www.hackerschool.com/oauth/token -d "grant_type=authorization_code&redirect_uri=urn:ietf:wg:oauth:2.0:oob&code=<code_from_step_3>&client_id=<my_client_id>&client_secret=<my_client_secret>"

    This request will return JSON containing your access token and refresh token.
-Use can test this by issuing:
+You can test this by issuing:

 		curl https://www.hackerschool.com/api/v1/people/me?access_token=<access_token_from_step_4>

-5. Make a copy of request_helper.cfg-template and name it request_helper.cfg.
+5. Make a copy of request_helper.cfg_template and name it request_helper.cfg.
 Create a segment (`[www.hackerschool.com]`, for example) for your host.
-Underneath provide your `client_id`, `client_secret`, `access_token`, and `refresh_token` created above.
+Underneath that provide your `client_id`, `client_secret`, `access_token`, and `refresh_token` created above.
 You may leave the `expires_at` value.
 It will be updated on the first token refresh.

 *Note:* The API only allows refresh tokens to be used once.
 When you request a new access token using the refresh token, a new refresh token will be returned.
 The new refresh token